 What Is Tinnitus?

-Dr. Rohe manages the Tinnitus and Hyperacusis Center of Arizona.
+Dr. Rohe manages the Tinnitus and Hyperacusis Center of Arizona in the Tempe office.
 To learn more about tinnitus and how to treat it, visit our partner page at http://www.tinnitusaz.com.

 Tinnitus (pronounced ti-ni-tis), or ringing in the ears, is the sensation of hearing ringing, buzzing, hissing, chirping, whistling, or other sounds.
 The noise can be intermittent or continuous, and can vary in loudness.
 It is often worse when background noise is low, so you may be most aware of it at night when you’re trying to fall asleep in a quiet room.